nzediegwu1/favorite-things/README.md

     1. Features
     2. Technologies
-    3. Installation and Setup
-    4. Entity relationship diagram
+    3. Entity relationship diagram
-    5. Documentation
+    4. Installation and Setup
-    6. Further improvement
+    5. Suggested improvement
-    7. How To Contribute
+    6. How To Contribute

 ## Features
   #### Users can perform the following actions with this application